mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 12. To Upload the Files, go to the Storage Account you created before.
 Select the container and click **Upload** from your local Download folder select the files and upload them.

 13. Login back to the Virtual Machine, open **Storage Explorer**.
 You will be ask to login to your Azure account where you just upload the files.
+Then select

-**Subscription**
+**Subscription**.

   ![Storage Explorer](./images/sa-subs-login.png 'Subscription')

 8. Next, click on **Azure**, **Next**.
-At this point you will ask your credentials to **Sign in** to Azure.
-Once you are signed in, close the browser, in the Storage you you should see your subscription.
+Now **Sign in** to Azure.
+Once you are signed in, close the browser, in the Storage explorer you you should see your subscription.

-9. On the left panel, you should see **Storage Accounts** under your Subscription.
+9. On the left panel, select **Storage Accounts** under your Subscription.

     ![Storage Explorer Container](./images/container.png 'Select Container')

-10. Once you selected the container on the right side you should see the files, just select the files and clikc **Download**
+10. Once you selected the container on the right side you should see the files, just select the files and click **Download**

    ![Storage Explorer](./images/download-files.png 'Subscription')